 With each step, your confidence builds and you are no longer afraid to experiment with colors and styles.

-When decorating, each step keeps building upon the last as you become better at rearranging furniture and accessories according to the principles of design, adding new items, displaying accessories in groups, etc. and then taking the most important step – editing out until you like what you see.
+When decorating a home, each step keeps building upon the last as you become better at rearranging furniture and accessories according to the principles of design, adding new items, displaying accessories in groups, etc. and then taking the most important step – editing out until you like what you see.

 Over the years I have gotten better at lettering, but my drawings will never be perfect which is fine with me.
 I don’t do them for that reason.
 I created the drawing to bring me joy and the fact that I love pumpkins this time of year.